-Are you or someone you love battling fentanyl addiction and looking for a fentanyl rehab?
+Are you or someone you love battling fentanyl addiction and looking for fentanyl treatment?
 You’re not alone.
-Fentanyl use has increased across the country, but we are here to help.
+Fentanyl use has increased across the great state of Arizona and all over the country.

 Fentanyl is a strong opioid analgesic that is much the same as morphine but it is 50 to 100 times more potent than morphine.
 Fentanyl is reserved for use in the setting of chronic pain that is resistant to other analgesics such as cancer pain or pain after surgery.
 In short, it’s used to combat serious and debilitating pain.